Pranjal-g083/MajuliVR/ReadMe.md

 Some of the locations have an info button or a video.
 When you arrive at such a location, you will hear a notification.
 Then you can click on it and the corresponding video or information will be shown to you.

 ![info](assets/info.gif)

 ---

-### Running the project

-1. Open the project present in the 'D' Drive of the UCNET lab PC using unity.
-2. Click on the play button to run the project.
-3. This will do all the necessary steps to run the project.

----